 The Autosave function will create backup copies of the current project (and/or any overwritten files including .flp, .fst, .zip etc) to the Browser >

 Backup folder.
-This folder is located in your files location ..[user]\Documents\Image-Line\FL Studio\Data\Backup.
+This folder is located in your files location ..[user]\Documents\Image-Line\FL Studio\Projects\Backup.
 If you want to recover the last autosave then use the option 'Revert to last autosave' from the File Menu OR select a project from the Browser > Backup folder.
 Autosaves are made according to the following settings and rules: